bridgethass/udacity-dsnd-project1/README.md

 ## File Descriptions <a name="files"></a>

-There are __ Jupyter notebooks in this repository to showcase work related to the above questions.
+There are 2 Jupyter notebooks in this repository to showcase work related to the above questions.
 Each of the notebooks is exploratory in nature, and include markdown cells to explain and describe the exploration process.

-There is an additional `.py` file that runs the necessary code to obtain the final model used to predict salary.
+The notebooks that are related to the analysis presented in the medium blog (see below) are here:

+ipynb/1_seattle_airbnb_neighborhood_exploration.ipynb
+ipynb/2_seattle_airbnb_cleanliness_model.ipynb

+The other notebooks starting with 0_ or scratch_ include additional exploratory analaysis that preceded the two notebooks listed, but outside of the scope.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/...).
+The main findings of the code can be found at the post available [here](https://medium.com/@bridgethass/whered-the-hippies-go-aee4b0876dc7?sk=de76f5fbe027d3635c9fb8d50e5fbfcc).

 ## Licensing, Authors, Acknowledgments <a name="licensing"></a>

-Data is provided by http://insideairbnb.com/get-the-data.html and hosted on https://www.kaggle.com/airbnb/seattle/data, which also includes the licensing information.
+Data is provided by http://insideairbnb.com/get-the-data.html and hosted on [kaggle]https://www.kaggle.com/airbnb/seattle/data, which also includes the licensing information.
 The code here is licensed under open source GNU ..., and is free to use as you would like!